Jalp28/Scan-Local-Network/README.md

    443/tcp  open   https
    ```

-   In this repository, sample scan results are provided in the `results` directory as HTML files for reference.
+   In this repository, sample scan results are provided in the `HTML File.html` directory as HTML files for reference.

 ## Repository Contents
 - `README.md`: This guide.
-- `results/`: Sample Nmap scan output files in HTML format.
+- `HTML File.html/`: Sample Nmap scan output files in HTML format.

 ## Troubleshooting
 - **Permission Denied**: Ensure you run Nmap with administrative/root privileges (`sudo` on Linux/macOS).